sygmaprotocol/sygma-relayer/docs/general/Fees.md

 ### Fixed fee strategy

-This strategy always requires a predefined fixed fee amount per deposit. **It can only collect fees in the native currency of the source chain**.
+This strategy always requires a predefined fixed fee amount per deposit. **EVM imlementation can only collect fees in the native currency of the source chain, while Substrate implementation allows for fee to be collected in any configured asset**.

 *On the diagram below, we use [Sygma SDK](https://github.com/sygmaprotocol/sygma-sdk) for interaction with all services.*